 Also known as ‘Active Standby’ or ‘Economy’, ECO mode is the most energy-efficient UPS operating mode.
 Capable of exceptional efficiency up to 99%, ECO mode sees the bypass line (raw mains supply) power the load, with the inverter powered but remaining off as long as the mains supply remains in tolerance.

-It is similar to the basic operating mode of an offline UPS, where the inverter is on standby and ready to switch on if there’s a power problem or the incoming supply goes outside a pre-set voltage and frequency tolerance.
+It is similar to the basic operating mode of an Offline or Line Interactive UPS, where the inverter is on standby and ready to switch on if there’s a power problem or the incoming supply goes outside a pre-set voltage and frequency tolerance.

-When there’s an issue with the mains supply, the load experiences a fractional break in supply (perhaps up to 15ms), while the UPS system’s automatic bypass switches back to the inverter.
+When there’s an issue with the mains, the load experiences a fractional break in supply (perhaps up to 15ms), while the UPS system’s automatic bypass switches back to the inverter.

-This short break in continuous power is the main drawback to using ECO mode, particularly for facilities with sensitive equipment, such as data centres, where even a fractional break in continuous power can cause chaos.
+This short break in continuous power is the main drawback to using ECO mode, particularly for mission-critical facilities with sensitive equipment, such as data centres, where even a fractional break in continuous power can cause chaos.

 How Much More Efficient Is ECO Mode Compared To Online UPS?

 The main benefit of ECO mode is the increased efficiency of the bypass line, which typically runs at 98-99% compared to standard online UPS efficiency of 93-97%.

 That difference of anywhere between 2-6% has the potential to deliver significant savings.
 Consider a large-scale facility, where even a 1% improvement in efficiency could equate to tens or even hundreds of thousands of pounds a year in lower energy costs.

 ECO mode is only recommended on sites where the utility supply is relatively stable and the load generates low harmonics so isn’t sensitive to any mains interference.